VlachosGroup/pMuTT/docs/source/statmech.rst

 Presets
 =======
-If you are using a common model (e.g. the ideal gas model), then you can get the default parameters from the dictionary, ``PyMuTT.models.statmech.presets``.
+If you are using a common model (e.g. the ideal gas model), then you can get the default parameters from the dictionary, ``pMuTT.models.statmech.presets``.
 The same H2O StatMech object can be specified without the need to pass all the types of modes:

 .. code:: python

-   from ase.build import molecule from PyMuTT.models.statmech import StatMech, presets
+   from ase.build import molecule from pMuTT.models.statmech import StatMech, presets

    idealgas_defaults = presets['idealgas']
    H2O_new = StatMech(vib_wavenumbers=[3825.434, 3710.2642, 1582.432],